forestgrape/coronavirus/index.md

     [Ventilation](./monitor_and_control.md#ventilation) has been shown to be effective to reduce airborne virus spread.
     * Open the windows.
 In cold climate: ventilate the rooms regularly by opening all windows for 5 minutes.
     * If possibly infected, always ventilate before opening the door of your room or flat.

-* Large numbers of coronaviruses can be in the shit (besides many other pathogens).
-This even when the respiratory infection is over.
-    * Wash hands with a lot soap
-    * In trains with old toilets, that go to the rails, do _not_ shit.
-    * Ideally ventilate toilet with the window or built in ventilation
+    * Ventilate the toilet after shit

 * Keep proper hygiene.
 Especially wash the hands well with a lot of soap after toilet.
 Before eating wash them too.
 Soap destroys coronaviruses.
 Hygiene is important because:
-    * transmission pathways of Covid-19 are still unclear.
+    * transmission pathways of Covid-19 are still somewhat unclear.
 So just avoid them all.
+    * Large numbers of coronaviruses can be in the shit (besides many other pathogens).
+This even when the respiratory infection is over.
+Wash hands well with a lot of soap and ventilate the toilet.
-    * it is known that other pathogens can be transmitted through droplets or fomites.
+    * it is known that other pathogens are transmitted through fomites.
 Pathogens can cause tissue damage and/or weaken the immune system.
 E.g. common cold viruses attempt to weaken the immune system [[kikkert](#kikkert)] and therefore can induce an increased infection risk.
-    * avoiding respiratory diseases is important, because Covid-19 symptoms can be similar.
-This means avoiding situations where infecting others is likely and even can mean quarantine and figuring out all the people one could have infected and informing them to watch for symptoms.

     But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through air](#spread-patterns).